bbartling/ot-lan-rest-server/README.md

 # bacpypes3RcpServer

-This is a dedicated RPC server BACnet app with a web UI that also has "rest like" features to read and write BACnet data to and from a building automation system (BAS) or some sort of BACnet device operating on a LAN inside a building.
-This has been tested on Linux with the CLI interface.
-Supports tls and Basic Auth through the Fast API web framework.
-This Linux app is meant to run on a intranet or edge environment behind the firewall along side typical operations technology (OT).
+This is a dedicated rest API or RPC-like Linux web app server that can interact with a BACnet control system on a local area network (LAN) or intranet inside a building.
+Supports tls and Basic Auth through the Python Fast API web framework and all BACnet features are handled by the bacpypes3 Python BACnet stack.
+FastAPI supports Swagger UI out-of-the-box (see tutorials below), which this app fully leverages.
+This feature can be incredibly useful for poking and prodding an unknown BACnet system within a building.
+For convenience, IoT edge devices can request data from the app at regular intervals via REST API without the need to delve into any BACnet stack setup.

 ## Setup Python packages use virtual environment if desired.
 ```bash